Employee Termination From an IT Perspective

 Just as the granting of access and security clearances should be documented for future reference, the revocation of access should also be documented, especially for legal purposes.
 The goal, of course, should always be to revoke access in ways that make good business sense financially, technologically, and legally.

 Every company needs to have data redundancy and retention policies that satisfy its business needs and adhere to applicable laws.
 Such policies address the backup, restoration, and preservation of corporate data in general.

 However, a company should also enact policies that detail when and how IT should go about preserving potentially and particularly sensitive data, records, logs, and other material that could be of legal significance, should the company and former employee wage a legal battle.
 This is especially important in the case of a former employee who held a high-level position or left the company under a cloud of suspicion.

 Conserving certain technological resources, data, and logs can also protect the company if the former employee or the company decides to pursue litigation.

 The appropriation and application of these three principles should be the collective work of the company's executive staff, IT and HR departments, and legal counsel that specializes in computer forensics and the laws governing the company's use of computing technology.

 The results of this cooperative effort should be greater protection of corporate data as well as better preparedness for litigation regarding corporate data theft, hacking, and other forms of illegal or ill-advised uses of computing technology.
-Working with IT as a valued partner guarantees that these goals are achieved in the event of an employment termination.
+Working with IT as a valued partner guarantees that these goals are achieved in the event of employment termination.